-There are several small shops in Barbuda and they sell a range of things from essential hardware to food and drink.
+There are very few shops on Barbuda currently but they sell a range of things from essential hardware to food and drink.
 There are no major supermarkets, supplies are sometimes hard to find and are much more expensive than Antigua, but this is mostly as a result of Barbudans having to import everything from Antigua on the small cargo boats that come once a week.
-The fresh meat, fish, fruit and vegetables that are produced here are cheaper and better quality than Antigua, but everything imported is often quickly sold out.
-If we have to go to Antigua for our business it's time consuming and expensive - the air or ferry fare, plus a hire car, taxis and overnight accomodation - because you can't get everything done in one day - costs Barbudans more than Antiguans and the additional transport cost of bringing it all back to Barbuda inevitably has to be passed on to the customer.
+The fresh meat, fish, fruit and vegetables that are produced here on Barbuda are cheaper and better quality than Antigua, but everything imported is often quickly sold out.
+If we have to go to Antigua for business it's time consuming and expensive - the air or ferry fare, plus a hire car or taxis and overnight accomodation - because you can't get everything done in one day - costs Barbudans a lot of money.
+The additional transport cost of bringing it all back to Barbuda inevitably has to be passed on to the customer.

 Hartford John has one of two pharmacies in Barbuda.
 Here you can buy everyday medicines, insect repellent, vitamin and mineral supplements, toiletries, batteries, hair for braiding, soft drinks and more.
 Mr John also runs the lumber store and a guest house.
 Contact Hartford John on (268) 720-2629.